Editor’s note: These ideas can be adapted to fit your school, local, and state social distancing guidelines.

 Key Planning Tips for Spring Events

-Dress for the temperature.
+Dress for changing temps.
 Spring evenings are generally much cooler than the days.
-Encourage participants to layer clothing or bring a jacket.
+Encourage attendees to layer clothing or bring a jacket.

-Find a clean space.
-For safety reasons, hold your event in a well-lit area that is free of hazards like poison ivy, bees, standing water, etc.
+Find a clean, safe space.
+For safety reasons, hold your event in a well-lit area that’s free of potential outdoor hazards like poison ivy, bees, standing water, etc.